Part II

 3. The Perceptual System — The embodied interface (biological, cognitive, energetic)

-The Dragon, in this view, is the archetype of awakened participation: a being that moves between worlds, perceives the latent currents of the Firmament, and directs awareness with clarity and power.
+The Dragon, in this view, is the archetype of awakened participation: a being that moves between worlds, senses the subtle terrains of possibility, and directs awareness with clarity and responsibility.

 It teaches us to move with precision at the edge where presence becomes potential.